 - Get robbed even though I was carrying hundreds of euros (all the cash I brought) in my camera bag one afternoon because I’d forgotten to leave them in the hotel safe

 - Have anything stolen from me

-- Take the cable car down to the old port (it operates just a few times a day in winter)
+- The old port, which requires a cable-car trip or a walk down (the cable-car operates just a few times a day in winter)

-- Check out the lighthouse and the ancient excavation site
+- Akrotiri Lighthouse as well as the ancient excavation site

-- Visit more villages such as Pyrgos and Perissa
+- Other villages such as Pyrgos and Perissa

 Which means I should visit Santorini again!